 - Make sure clothes are completely dry before putting them away.
 Damp clothing will smell and encourage mould if left to its own devices.

 - Fold wisely.
 The right folding technique can help you if you’re short on space and wondering how to store clothes neatly.
-We have guides to folding shirts and trousers and packing down fitted sheets here on the Persil site – and you don’t want to miss the clothes storage life hacks here, either.
+We have guides to folding shirts and trousers and packing down fitted sheets here on the Persil site – and you don’t want to miss these clothes storage life hacks, either.

 - Leave a little space between your clothing storage unit and the wall.
 This helps air to circulate, making it harder for mould to creep behind the unit.
 If you do find mould in or around your wardrobe or chest of drawers, this guide to removing mould can help you get rid of it.